- How much does adding a teenager to your car insurance policy cost?

 “Newer cars come with the most recent and sophisticated safety technology to keep your teen safe behind the wheel,” Yoshizawa says.
 “But used cars that are well maintained and function properly will still offer standard safety equipment and be a cost-effective way for many families to get their teens on the road.”

-Frequently asked questions: Cost to add a teenager to your car insurance
+FAQ: Cost to add a teenager to your car insurance

 How do you decide which parent covers a teen after a divorce?